-ESP is instrumental in promoting Science, Technology, Engineering and Maths (STEM) with both Scotland’s colleges and its strategic partners.
-This has resulted in the colleges having a lead role in establishing the Regional STEM Hub Partnerships (a collaboration of relevant partners across all regions of Scotland).
-Consequently, ESP is an active member of the STEM Hub Steering Group and has convened a college STEM Leads’ Forum to support the development of Regional Strategies and Action Plans.
+ESP is instrumental in promoting Science, Technology, Engineering and Maths (STEM) both with Scotland’s colleges and our strategic partners.
+This has resulted in the colleges having a lead role in establishing the Regional STEM Hub Partnerships; a collaboration of relevant partners across all regions of Scotland.
+Consequently, ESP is an active member of the STEM Partnership Steering Group and convenes the STEM Leads’ Forum to share best practice and support the development of regional strategies and action plans..

 We have developed a number of strategic partnerships with a range of organisations, including;

-- The IET: ESP is the delivery partner for the IET FIRST® LEGO® League across Scotland and as an IET education partner, also supports initiatives such as the Faraday Challenge.
+- The IET: ESP is an education partner for the IET, supporting and promoting initiatives such as the Faraday Challenge and FIRST® LEGO® League.

-- Ministry of Defence: signing an MoU with the Ministry of Defence and Civil Service as a STEM Delivery Partner.
-Project managing the inaugural SUBS in Schools competition and coordinating the use of RAF gifted resources such as MTa STEM kits via Scotland’s colleges.
+- Ministry of Defence: signing an MoU with the Ministry of Defence and Civil Service as a STEM partner, including the coordination of RAF gifted resources such as MTa STEM kits via Scotland’s colleges.

-- Developing the Young Workforce: Partnering with DYW to run regional Step into STEM events and assisting local employers in developing their STEM strategies and also signposting industry partners to Regional DYW activities aligned with those strategies.
-During the COVID-19 Lockdown STEM careers and associated college courses were promoted via the national e-DYW website.
+- Developing the Young Workforce: Partnering with DYW to run regional Step into STEM events and assisting local employers in developing their STEM strategies and also signposting industry partners to regional activities aligned with those strategies.

 - Education Scotland: Close liaison with Education Scotland’s STEM Officers and Primary Science Development (RAiSE) Officers has resulted in improved promotion of STEM activities to schools.